Rise and Fall of the Maurya Empire

 Kandahar Edict

-And as a man changed by Buddhism, it came no surprise he promoted the religion.
-Though he kept tolerance and freedom of worship, he gave tremendous attention to the growth of Buddhism.
-He hosted a Buddhist Council or a Sangha in the capital of Patalipura, He then sent missionaries to foreign lands even to the extent of having his relatives participate.
+He hosted a Buddhist Council or a Sangha in the capital of Patalipura.
+He then sent missionaries to foreign lands even to the extent of having his relatives participate.
 His devotion led also to a change in landscape of the Empire as hundreds of temples and stupas – huge dome structure containing a Buddhist relic – went up.

-Pataliputra – Center of the Maurya Empire
+Pataliputra – Center of the Mauryan Empire

-The vast Mauryan Empire ruled over much of India and even beyond, but at the center of this vast domain laid its capital Patalipura.
+The vast Mauryan Empire ruled over much of India and even beyond, but at the center of this laid its capital Pataliputra.
 Now known as Patna, the city located in the junction between the Ganges and Son Rivers.
 Much of the details of the city came from the Greek emissary Megasthenes who described it as a parallelogram in lay out and surrounded by palisades and ditches.

 Remains of the wooden palisade

-Halls and palaces occupied the city center.
-Ruins of the palaces with beautiful carvings amazed pilgrims visiting the city even centuries after the fall of the Maurya.
-Some pillars had capitals inspired by Greeks and Persians.
-The Assembly Hall of 80 Pillars impressed many archaeologist who found its remains by the capability of the Mauryans to move sandstones and polish it just like their contemporaries in Greece and Egypt.
+The Assembly Hall of 80 Pillars impressed many archaeologist with the capability of the Mauryans to move sandstones and to polish it just like their contemporaries in Greece and Egypt.
 With Ashoka’s patronage of Buddhism, temples and stupas also scattered in the capital making the city a major pilgrimage site.

 Capitals excavated in Pataliputra